 However, Cunha and Heckman (2010) recognise three important constraints of Heckman et al.'s life cycle model that further point to the importance of interventions as educational programs.
 "The first constraint is the inability of a child to choose its parents.
 This is the fundamental constraint imposed by the accident of birth.
 Second is the inability of parents to borrow against their children's future income to finance investments in them.
-The third constraint is the inability of parents to borrow against their own income to finance investments in their children."
+The third constraint is the inability of parents to borrow against their children's future borrow against their own income to finance investments in their children."
 (Cunha & Heckman, 2010, p.2).